jaminaveen/INFO6105_DataScience/README.md

 # INFO 6105 : Data Science Engineering Methods and Tools <br>
-In this course we explored the key techniques used in datas science, machine learning, analytics and visualization.
-In this subject we covered the end to end workflow of the Data science ecosystem.
+In this course, we explored the key techniques used in data science, machine learning, analytics and visualization.
+We covered the end to end workflow of the Data science ecosystem.
 The project covered these concepts:<br>
 ![image](https://user-images.githubusercontent.com/37238004/56710089-799d9500-66f2-11e9-821f-840a17add7e1.png)
 <br>
  - Data Ingestion <br>